|

 Another possibility could be that consumer tastes changed quickly

-and suddenly nothing with a Nouveau style would sell.
+and suddenly nothing with a Nouveau like style would sell.
 Perhaps

 to build and Aladdin decided they could not sell enough lamps